Usha Uthup: Singing career

 In 1968, she recorded covers of two pop songs in English, "Jambalaya" and The Kingston Trio's "Greenback Dollar", on an EP, Love Story, and "Scotch and Soda", another Kingston Trio song, which sold very well in the Indian market.
 She also spent some time in London during this early period.
 She was a frequent visitor to Vernon Corea's BBC office at the Langham in London and was interviewed on London Sounds Eastern on BBC Radio London.

 Usha visited Nairobi as part of an Indian festival.
 She was so popular that she was invited to stay on.
 Singing and quite often nationalistic songs in Swahili made her extremely popular and the then President Jomo Kenyatta made her an Honorary Citizen of Kenya.
 She sang the famous song "Malaika" ('Angel') with Fadhili Williams who was the original singer.
 She produced a record "Live in Nairobi" with a local band Fellini Five.

 Uthup sang several songs in the 1970s and 1980s for music directors R. D. Burman and Bappi Lahiri.
 She also reprised some of R. D. Burman songs that were sung by others such as "Mehbooba Mehbooba" and "Dum Maro Dum" and popularised them to a distinct end.

 Uthup also sang for a two-volume collection of children's rhymes "Karadi Rhymes", which are "Indian Rhymes for Indian Kids", brought out by Karadi Tales (www.karaditales.com).
 The rhymes reflect the Indian ethos through the Sa-re-ga-ma, mangoes, Indian rivers, the train experiences, Indian festivals, indigenous trees, Cricket, Indian foods like bhelpuri and sambhar, Indian attire like the dhoti, sari, bindi and bangles and even some folk tales.
 With each rhyme set to an Indian raga, and sung in her characteristic voice with a feisty tempo, Usha creates the atmosphere for children and, surprisingly, even adults to sing along and dance to the toe-tapping beats.

-She appeared as a judge on a singing reality show Bharat Ki Shaan: Singing Star – Season 2 (2012), aired on DD National channel, along with Ismail Darbar.
-She is the judge in the Season 3 of the show as well.
+She appeared as a judge on the second season of the singing reality show Bharat Ki Shaan: Singing Star (2012), aired on DD National channel, along with Ismail Darbar.
+She returned as the judge for the next season of the show as well.
 She also appeared as a chief guest for Marathi singing reality show.
 She entertained the audience with Marathi songs.
+She was also a judge in the first season of Star Vijay's Airtel Super Singer Junior and Airtel Super Singer 5.
+She appeared on The Kapil Sharma Show on 26 May 2019.

-She is a stage performer and gave performances all over the world and is known for her lively stage presence.
-She has been felicitated with several awards over the years, some of which include Rajiv Gandhi Purashkar for National Integration for quality music, Mahila Shiromani Purashkar for international peace, and Channel [V] award for outstanding achievement.
-She appeared on the Kapil Sharma Show on 26 May 2019.
+She is a stage performer and gives performances all over the world and is known for her lively stage presence.
+Uthup has been felicitated with several awards over the years, some of which include Rajiv Gandhi Purashkar for National Integration for quality music, Mahila Shiromani Puraskar for International Peace, and Channel V Award for Outstanding Achievement.